The Book of Meetings

 A useful resource created by Luton & Leighton AM about Quaker business procedures and responsibilities in the organisation of church affairs.
 An up-to-date version of Right Ordering is available on Luton & Leighton Area Meeting's website.

-The Support for Meetings Officer can help with general and specific enquiries about the life of the meeting or the Quaker business method.
+The Church Government Adviser can help with general and specific enquiries about the Quaker business method.